By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on Addenbrooke’s and Cambridge hospital negligence claims.

 It is true that all medical professionals have a duty of care to any patient they treat.
 This means that they should follow the correct procedures, use the correct equipment and explain the risks, where possible, to the patient before treating them.
 Therefore, the main part of a claim is proving that the medical professional was negligent in some way.

-It is possible to make a claim against doctors, nurses, paediatricians, anaesthetists, midwives and also pharmacists if it can be show that their negligence was the cause of your suffering.
+It is possible to make a claim against doctors, nurses, paediatricians, anaesthetists, midwives and also pharmacists if it can be shown that their negligence was the cause of your suffering.
 The claims process doesn’t just cover compensation for pain and suffering though.
 It can also include financial costs linked to any injuries.
 In fact, for birth injury claims in the UK that lead to a long-term disability, a large amount of the compensation payment can be for the cost of care required.
 It can also include payments for modifications to the home and specialist equipment like wheelchairs and hoists.

 Using a Personal Injury Solicitor